hassan9198/Python-SSH-Remote-Control/README.md

 ## Description

 Python-SSH-Remote-Control is a simple SSH communication app that allows you to transmit commands or messages through a LAN or World Wide Network.
-It uses the paramiko library to establish an SSH connection to a remote server and execute commands on the server.
+It uses Socket to establish an SSH connection to a remote server and execute commands on the server.

 ## Features